Trio of curries

 Contributor

 Okay, okay.
-We know Nirvana restaurant is technically an Indian/Malay/Thai fusion, but the Indian flavours on the menu make it worthy of a spot on this list.
-Nirvana is a local treasure for three reasons: the building itself survived Cyclone Tracy, the venue hosts epic jam nights, and the food is sensational.
-Start with the tandoori chicken pieces and the trio of dips (yoghurt raita, mango chutney and satay, with papadums and roti), follow that with a classic lamb korma curry, and finish the night with a whisky at the Smoke and Oak cocktail bar.
+We know Nirvana is technically a fusion restaurant serving Indian/Malay/Thai, but the Indian flavours on the menu make it worthy of a spot on this list.
+Nirvana is a local treasure for three reasons: the old building survived Cyclone Tracy in 1974, the venue hosts epic jam nights on Tuesdays where anybody and everybody can play on stage, and the food is sensational.
+Start with a trio of dips (yoghurt raita, mango chutney and satay) served with papdams and roti as well as some tandoori chicken pieces.
+Follow that with a classic lamb korma curry and finish the night with a whisky at its Smoke and Oak cocktail lounge.
 Thank us later.

 Alley Pascoe